ThiagoPiovesan/PokerHand-Challenge/README.md

 ---

 ## How does it work?
 → Inside the PokerHand archive we have the file **PokerHand**, where is the principal class and where is the *compare_with* method that really compare the two hands.
-Of course, this class only do this specific job, compare the two hands e return who win.
+Of course, this class only do this specific job, compare the two hands e return who win.<br />
 → So, we have two more files e classes.
-CardsControl archive has the **OrganizeCards** file, which is responsible to get the entering information and extract it into a specific structure.
+CardsControl archive has the **OrganizeCards** file, which is responsible to get the entering information and extract it into a specific structure.<br />
 → Finally, we have the **EvaluateCards** program.
-This file gets the structure sent for **OrganizeCards** and make the punctuation and the combination of those cards (e.g. Flush, pair, two pair etc).
+This file gets the structure sent for **OrganizeCards** and make the punctuation and the combination of those cards (e.g. Flush, pair, two pair etc).<br />

 → So, to simplify the usability, we can use the main.py program on root folder.
 We just need to give "two poker hands" as input.
 Like this: